Accountable Governance

 Remuneration policy

 The Remuneration Committee formulates and reviews the performance evaluation and remuneration policies of the Company's directors and managers on a regular basis.
 The remuneration policy, long-term incentives and payment standards for the Chairman (CEO) and all managerial officers are reviewed by the Remuneration Committee and submitted to the Board of Directors for approval.
 The remuneration to directors (including the Chairman (CEO)) is determined by the Board of Directors with reference to the standards of listed companies in the industry and their contribution, and the Company's operating performance (consolidated revenue, earnings per share, and return to shareholders).
 Managerial salaries are closely tied to the Company's operational results and performance.
 Each year, based on the Company's performance indicator scores and in reference to the compensation levels in the industry, the proposal for managerial remuneration is determined.
-For the details of the remuneration policy, standard, and combination of the Company, the association in setting remuneration, and the correlation with the business performance and future risk, please refer to the 2023 CTCI Annual Report.
-CTCI connects the CEO's and other senior executives' performance to sustainability targets in order to integrate the Company's operational goals with sustainability outcomes.
-Financial objectives include the "Green Engineering Contract Amount Achievement Rate,"(10%) while non-financial objectives include the "Environmental Protection (Incl.
-Net Zero Results)"(15%) and the "Net Zero EPC Achievement Rate."(10%)
+For the details of the remuneration policy, standard, and combination of the Company, the association in setting remuneration, and the correlation with the business performance and future risk, please refer to page 27 of the 2024 CTCI Annual Report.
+CTCI connects the CEO's and other senior executives' performance indicators with sustainability targets to integrate the Company's operational goals with sustainability outcomes.
+Financial metrics include the Gross Profit Achievement Rate ( which incorporates internal carbon pricing) and the Contract Amount Achievement Rate (which factors in green engineering projects).
+Non-financial metrics encompass Environmental Protection (including GHG management) and the Net Zero EPC Achievement Rate, among others.